Adithya-Siddam/Circulate-the-values-of-N-variables/README.md

 ![OUTPUT](/IMAGES/image2.png)

 ## Result:
-Thus the program to circulate the variables is commpletes sucessfully.
+Thus the python program to circulate the n variable using function concept is solved.